beejjorgensen/bgc/src/bgc_part_3200_fixedint.md

 int_fast64_t      uint_fast64_t
 ```

-There might be others, as well, but those are optional.
+There might be others of different widths, as well, but those are
+optional.

 Hey!
 Where are the fixed types like `int16_t`?
 Turns out those are
 entirely optional...unless certain conditions are met^[Namely, the